Arrrlex/bdqm-hyperparam-tuning/README.md

 1. Activate VPN and SSH into login node
 2. Run `cd ~/bdqm-hyperparam-tuning`
 3. Initialize conda: `source jobs/setup-session.sh`
 4. Run `./jobs/run-tuning-jobs.sh 5 50`.
 This will run 5 tuning jobs, each of which will run for 50 trials.
+This script will also check if a MySQL server is running, and start one if not.

 ## Other Scripts